holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.6.1 Representing Sub-Circles

-Both the Lead Link of the Sub-Circle and the Rep Link elected by the Sub-Circle become Role Representatives for the Sub-Circle within the Circle.
-However, only the Lead Link holds the responsibilities that come with the Sub-Circle's Purpose and Accountabilities.
+Both the Lead Link of a Sub-Circle and the Rep Link elected by the Sub-Circle become Role Representatives for that Sub-Circle within its Super-Circle.
+However, only the Lead Link actually fills the Sub-Circle Role and thus holds the associated responsibilities.

 #### 1.6.2 Inviting Outsiders into Circles